Hot hatch: Etymology

 Usage of the term "hot hatchback" began in the United Kingdom in 1983, which was shortened to "hot hatch" in 1984.
 The term first appeared in The Times in 1985, and is now commonly and widely accepted as a mainstream, albeit informal, term.
 It is retrospectively applied to cars from the late 1970s but was not a phrase used at the time.
 While hot hatches generally come with two-box designs, three-box/sloped liftback designs are not unheard of, with some of them crossing into sports sedan territory.

-Due to the historical scarcity of hatchback cars in the United States, the term hot hatch is not widely used in the US.

 Since the 1990s and 2000s, the term warm hatch has been used to describe sporting hatchback models that are slower than a hot hatch (i.e. a "junior" version of a hot hatch).
 Examples include the Mini Cooper (which sits below the Mini Cooper S), Peugeot 207 GT (which sits below the Peugeot 207 GTi) Suzuki Swift Sport, and Toyota Yaris SR.